WebAssembly/threads/proposals/threads/Overview.md

 The RMW operators have two operands, an address and a value used in the modify operation.

-The sign-agnostic operations are further described in [Semantics.md][Semantics i32].

 | Name | Read (as `read`) | Modify | Write | Return `read` |
 | ---- | ---- | ---- | ---- | ---- |